This feature requires an Advanced, Premium or Enterprise plan.

-Vimeo Premium and Enterprise members have access to our auto closed captioning feature, but it's also possible to set up your event with manual captions.
+Enterprise members have access to our auto closed captioning feature, but it's also possible to set up your event with manual captions.
 Displaying subtitles and text tracks on your live video lets you control the accuracy of your messaging and allows you to reach a wider audience, including those who rely on text to watch videos.
 This improves accessibility and comprehension for the entirety of your audience.
 In addition, subtitles empower your viewers to digest the message in whichever way is best for them, be it audio, text, or a combination.

 Captions in the live video will be saved in the archived version of the video so that your viewers can return and watch key moments with captioning.